Nemin32/Nemin32.github.io/_drafts/aorant.md

 After a quick reminiscing from Abe about the extinct Meeches and the other products RuptureFarms still produces; we are shown a room full of creatures like Molluck and it is quickly obvious from both Abe's narration and their grimaces that they are not happy.
 Indeed, they are rather scared as the company is facing financial hardships.
-Every eye is on Molluck, who despite the tension, does not buckle and quickly convinces the board that everything is going to be fine if they go through with his plan.
+Every eye is on Molluck, who despite the tension does not buckle and quickly convinces the board that everything is going to be fine if they go through with his plan.
 This plan being the systemic genocide of the factory's Mudokon workforce.
 Abe who accidentally eavesdropped on the meeting decides to abandon his post and try to save his life.
 Moments later a camera descends from the ceiling, documenting the event and unleashing the numerous security forces of RuptureFarms on him.